cosmob3/code-journal/README.md

 ## January 28, 2022

 TODO: **Work on 404 Page Activity**
-- Find image for 404 page
+- X Find image for 404 page
-- Add 404 error text to page
+- X Add 404 error text to page
 - make background image take up the full screen with `height:100vh`
 - How is it on mobile

-Got
+Got most of the html typed out.
+Looking for funky image to add.

+Found an image and added text to my page.
+Now to find out how to put the image in the background.

+Having a really hard time getting the image to display!!

+I don't know how to add this background image.
+I've been working on it for a while now :'(

 ## January 26, 2022